 Give me an M —

-Give me an A —
+Give me an A —— and so on —

 I made the letters using Improvisational piecing, as outlined by Sarah Fielke in a Quilters Companion DVD I received several years ago.
 It was quite fun but the 'S' was a bit of a challenge!!